Judgements Eight: How Steelers’ Le’Veon Bell gambled … and lost

 Put them together, and what do you have?
 No leverage, Le’Veon, that’s what.

-Bell was willing to sacrifice $850,000 a week because he thought the Steelers couldn’t survive without him.
-But this just in: They could.
-And they are.
-They’re leading the AFC North.
-Better yet, they found a suitable replacement who — at least for now — is more productive and a lot less expensive.
+Bell was willing to sacrifice $850,000 a week because he thought time was on his side and that the longer he waited the more the Steelers would need him.
+But just the opposite happened.
+Not only are they leading the AFC North; they found a replacement who — at least for now — is more productive and a lot less expensive.

 Bottom line: Le’Veon Bell lost a big gamble.
 Nobody’s talking about him anymore.
 They’re talking about James Conner.